mehmetatakancavuslu/hse-midterm/README.md

-# hse-midterm
-HSE St.Petersburg - Midterm Thesis R Repository
+# Using Machine Learning Methods to Evaluate Factors Affecting the Performance of Marketing Campaigns: an Application to a Retailer's Transactional Data

-# SCRIPTS & CSVs
+## SCRIPTS & CSVs

 **household_campaigns.R -** model to show campaign information (as 0 or 1) for each
 household in every given date